theguyspublic/discord-appeals/.github/ISSUE_TEMPLATE/account-security-appeal.md

 ---

 **Please only check the box below if you were the one who triggered the ban.**
-- [ ] I logged into my account from a different IP and triggered the ban.
+- [ ] I made actions that were deemed suspicious and triggered the ban.

 - [ ] I have secured my account since the ban.
 **When did the ban occur?**